Bootstrapping holographic defect correlators in $\mathcal{N}=4$ super Yang-Mills: Preliminaries

 Geometrically $z,\zb$ are coordinates in a plane orthogonal to the defect.
 Indeed, placing the first operator at $x_1 = (1,0,0,0)$ and the second one in a $xy$-plane $x_2 = (x,y,0,0)$, then $z = x+i y$ and $\zb = x - iy$.
 In Lorentzian signature, one would instead find that $z$ and $\zb$ are real and independent.
 On the other hand, the $R$-symmetry cross-ratio is defined as

 The correlator $\Fm^{(J)} (z , \zb , \sigma)$ is a polynomial of order $J$ in the $\sigma$ cross-ratio.
 This reflects the number of different ways to contract $u_1, u_2$ with each other and with $\theta$, the polarization of the Wilson-line defect.
-Before moving on, let us point out that one can also consider operators restricted to the line and study the corresponding $1d$ CFT, this configuration has been studied recently by a variety of means \cite{Giombi:2017cqn,Giombi:2018qox,Liendo:2018ukf,Ferrero:2021bsb,Grabner:2020nis,Cavaglia:2021bnz}.
+Before moving on, let us point out that one can also consider operators restricted to the line and study the corresponding $1d$ CFT, this configuration has been studied recently by a variety of means \cite{Giombi:2017cqn,Giombi:2018qox,Liendo:2018ukf,Ferrero:2021bsb,Grabner:2020nis,Cavaglia:2021bnz}\footnote{Similar setups have also been considered for $3d$ ABJM theories \cite{Bianchi:2017ozk,Bianchi:2018scb,Bianchi:2020hsz}.}.
 In this work we consider bulk operators outside the line, which probes the interplay between local physics and the defect.